Frequently Asked Questions

 My Landlord turned down my emotional support animal; what should I do?

-Should I ask my Landlord before bring my emotional support animal home?
+Should I ask my Landlord before bringing my emotional support animal home?

 How much time does a landlord have to respond to an ESA request?